Master of Divinity

 - Pastoral counselor

-- Teacher in a Bible institute or Bible school
+- Teach in Bible institute or Bible school

 The Pastoral Care and Chaplaincy concentration (PCC) in the Master of Divinity degree program prepares students for entrance into chaplaincy in a military, hospital, institutional, or organizational context.
 Through a PCC practicum or Clinical Pastoral Education (CPE) unit, students gain practical skills for ministry leadership, along with specialized skills in the pastoral and spiritual roles of a chaplain.